Chapter 9: Contract costs

 Application of IFRS 15 Illustrative Example 7 (Modification of a services contract)

-In applying the guidance , the initial consideration is whether IFRS 15 applies, aiming to determine if the contract modification should be treated as a separate contract.
-In this scenario, the modification entails a discount of CU20,000 for the outstanding third year of cleaning services (reduced to CU80,000 from the original CU100,000), alongside an extension of the contract term for an additional three years, with additional consideration of CU200,000.
-The contract modification augments the transaction price by CU180,000 (CU200,000 additional consideration minus the CU20,000 discount).
-Additionally, the modification entails providing six years of cleaning services in total, an extension of three years beyond the original contract.
+In applying the guidance in example 10.3B, the first consideration is whether IFRS 15:20 applies (i.e. to determine whether the contract modification should be accounted for as a separate contract).
+In this example, as a result of the modification, a discount of CU20,000 is given for the outstanding third year of cleaning services (CU80,000 rather than CU100,000 as under the terms of the original contract).
+In addition, the contract term is extended for another three years for additional consideration of CU200,000.
+The contract modification therefore increases the transaction price overall by CU180,000 (CU200,000 additional consideration less the CU20,000 discount).
+The contract modification also requires the entity to provide six years of cleaning services in total, i.e. an increase of three years over the original contract.

-To adhere to IFRS 15, the contract’s scope must expand due to the addition of distinct promised goods or services, accompanied by a price increase reflecting the standalone selling prices of these additions.
-While the additional three years of services are distinct, the supplementary consideration payable is lower than the standalone selling price of those services (CU180,000 additional consideration versus a standalone selling price of CU240,000 for three years).
+To meet the requirements of IFRS 15 the scope of the contract must increase as a result of the addition of promised goods or services that are distinct, and the price of the contract must increase by an amount of consideration that reflects the stand-alone selling prices of those additional goods or services.
+Although the additional three years of services are distinct, the additional consideration payable as a result of the contract modification is less than the stand-alone selling price of those services (CU 180,000 additional consideration compared to a stand-alone selling price of CU240,000 (CU80,000 × 3 years)).

-As the requirements of IFRS 15 are not satisfied, the entity applies IFRS 15 to the modified contract, treating it as a termination of the existing contract and the inception of a new one.
-Consequently, revenue of CU70,000 (CU280,000 divided by 4 years) is recognized annually for the remaining four years of the contract term.
+As the requirements of IFRS 15 are not met, the entity applies IFRS 15:21(a) to the modified contract, i.e. as if it were a termination of the existing contract and the creation of a new contract.
+This results in revenue of CU70,000 (CU280,000/4 years) being recognised each year for the remaining four years of the contract term.

 Contract modification resulting in a reduction in the scope of a contract